stonesational/mc-lp-integration/README.md

+# MC JB Custom Activity Connector
-# Marketing Cloud Journey Build Custom Activity Connector
+This will allow the hosting of a SF Marketing Cloud Journey Builder Custom Activity on the Force.com platform

 ## Prerequisites